wangxiaoyunanne/docs/source/hive_vn.html.md

 This choice of context scoring function ends up being nearly identical to a single source shortest paths (SSSP) problem.
 The one difference is that we start from the set of seed nodes `S` instead of single node.

 Because of this similarity to SSSP, the [Gunrock VN implementation](https://github.com/gunrock/gunrock/tree/dev-refactor/tests/vn) consists of making a minor modification to the [Gunrock SSSP implementation](https://github.com/gunrock/gunrock/tree/dev-refactor/tests/sssp), so that it can accept a list of source nodes instead of a single source node.
-Thus, the core of the VN algorithm is a Gunrock advance operator implementing a parallel version of Djikstra's algorithm.
+Thus, the core of the VN algorithm is a Gunrock advance operator implementing a parallel version of the Bellman-Ford algorithm.
 Specifically, in `python`:

 ```python
 class IterationLoop(BaseIterationLoop):